ShamuoonHaider/NextJs-basics/data-fetching/README.md

 It's a React feature and thereby included in Next.js

 Lets you wriet data-fetching code exacly where you need it rather than having to centralize fetches and pass data down through props

+Loading and Error states

+While client components require you to manage these staes with separate variables and contional rendering, server components make this process much cleaner

+To implement a loading state, all we need to do is define and export a React component loading.tsx

+For handling errors, define and export a React component in error.tsx